Intreecom/robotlb/tutorial.md

 If you want to go full metal, order servers on the robot.
 But since these servers won't handle any application workloads, it's fine to deploy not-so-powerful nodes as control planes.

 Let's start by ordering 5 servers.
 3 servers will be used as control planes, 1 as a load balancer for Kubernetes API, and 1 as a VPN to access all these services.
-You can buy 5 CAX11s which should be sufficient for small and medium-sized clusters and will cost you roughly 13 EUR.
+You can buy 5 CAX11s which should be sufficient for small and medium-sized clusters and will cost you about 16 EUR.

 ### Setup users